bozzltron/node-json-transform/README.md

 ## Changelog

-1.0.3  Added the ability to clear and set field by passing an empty string in the map.
+1.0.4  Added the ability to group fields into arrays 1.0.3  Added the ability to clear and set field by passing an empty string in the map.

 ## Credits